nunzy1/github.io/index.md

     The configuration exposes port 8080 for HTTP connections, and mounts the data and MySQL data directories on the host for persistent storage.

+ 2. On a local machine, create a new project directory.

+    `mkdir owncloud-docker-server`

 ### Header 3